nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Legends

+✏️ **Format**: Shows you what you should type in order to use a command.

 ℹ️ **Notes**: You can find additional information about the command or feature here.

+📚 **Examples**: You can find some sample usages of the command here.

+🎯 **Expected Output**: Shows you what you can expect to see upon successful execution of a command.

+❌ **Possible Errors**: Shows you some problems you might encounter if you're not careful while typing in your command.

 ❗ **Caution**: Be careful not to make this deadly mistake.